Renew federation certificates for Microsoft 365 and Azure Active Directory

 - Token signing certificates are not self-signed certificates.
 The most common reason for this is that your organization manages AD FS certificates enrolled from an organizational certificate authority.

 - Network security does not allow the federation metadata to be publicly available.

-In these scenarios, every time you update the token signing certificates, you must also update your Office 365 domain by using the PowerShell command, Update-MsolFederatedDomain.
+In these scenarios, every time you update the token signing certificates, you must also update your Microsoft 365 domain by using the PowerShell command, Update-MsolFederatedDomain.

 Step 1: Ensure that AD FS has new token signing certificates

 If you are using a non-default configuration of AD FS (where AutoCertificateRollover is set to False), you are probably using custom certificates (not self-signed).
-For more information about how to renew the AD FS token signing certificates, see Guidance for customers not using AD FS self-signed certificates.
+For more information about how to renew the AD FS token signing certificates, see Certificate requirements for federated servers.